-- Is the relevant person liable to be required to comply with standards does the relevant person come within Schedule 7 and also within Schedule 8? - is the class of standard (service delivery; record keeping) applicable to the relevant person? - o does the relevant person carry out the activity in question? - has the relevant person already undertaken to provide the activity or action in question, in part or in full, via their Welsh language scheme or policy? - does the relevant person already provide the service in Welsh (whether this corresponds exactly to the requirements included in the standard or not), or carry out the activity in accordance with the standard? - does the majority of other relevant persons within the same sector provide services in Welsh, or carry out the activity? - are there any other reasons, for or against, making the standard specifically applicable to the relevant person?
+- Is the relevant person liable to be required to comply with standards does the relevant person come within Schedule 7 and also within Schedule 8? - Is the class of standard (service delivery; record keeping) applicable to the relevant person? - Does the relevant person carry out the activity in question? - Has the relevant person already undertaken to provide the activity or action in question, in part or in full, via their Welsh language scheme or policy? - Does the relevant person already provide the service in Welsh (whether this corresponds exactly to the requirements included in the standard or not), or carry out the activity in accordance with the standard? - Does the majority of other relevant persons within the same sector provide services in Welsh, or carry out the activity? - Are there any other reasons, for or against, making the standard specifically applicable to the relevant person?

-4 Evidence received from relevant persons
+4 Evidence received from the relevant persons

-The Measure does not name gas companies who are licensed gas suppliers individually.
-Instead, gas suppliers are referred to as a group or sector.
+The Measure does not name companies who are licensed electricity suppliers individually.
+Instead, electricity suppliers are referred to as a group or sector.
 As a result, this report does not name individual companies when presenting responses and analysing evidence.
+A number of companies provide electricity as well as gas.
+We are investigating these sectors separately as they are specified separately in the Measure.

-In order to identify the companies to be included in the investigation, Ofgem provided a list of operational companies with relevant gas licences.
+In order to identify the companies to be included in the investigation, Ofgem provided a list of operational companies with a relevant electricity licence.
 Schedule 8 states that

-"relevant gas licence" ("trwydded nwy berthnasol") means a licence under section 7A of the Gas Act 1986.
+"relevant electricity licence" ("trwydded drydan berthnasol") means a licence under section 6(1)(d) of the Electricity Act 1989.'